teraspora/molerat/README.md

 ## Requires Python 3: run in terminal: "python3 molerat.py"

-## Run it on another computer too, and send text messages back and forth.
+Run it on another computer too, and send text messages back and forth.

-## Note: the program uses UDP, which does not guarantee delivery; some messages may therefore not arrive, and so the program should not be used for critical systems.
+Note: the program uses UDP, which does not guarantee delivery; some messages may therefore not arrive, and so the program should not be used for critical systems.

+So far only tested on two Linux boxes.
+Needs testing on Windows and OSX.